)

 Pierson and Moskowitz (1964).

-in which the density function is the azimuthal-integrated spectral saturation, which is positively correlated with
+is the azimuthal-integrated spectral saturation, which is positively correlated with

 the probability of wave group-induced breaking.
 It is calculated from frequency space variables as follows